databricks/zerobus-sdk-py/README.md

 This generates a `record_pb2.py` file compatible with protobuf 6.x.

-### Generate Protocol Buffer Schema from Unity Catalog (Alternative)
+#### Generate Protocol Buffer Schema from Unity Catalog (Alternative)

-Instead of manually writing and compiling your protobuf schema, you can automatically generate it from an existing Unity Catalog table schema using the included `generate_proto.py` tool.
+Instead of manually writing your protobuf schema, you can automatically generate it from an existing Unity Catalog table using the included `generate_proto.py` tool.

-#### Using the Proto Generation Tool

-The `generate_proto.py` tool fetches your table schema from Unity Catalog and generates a corresponding proto2 definition file with the correct type mappings.

 **Basic Usage:**